-We offer a series of public speaking workshops open to the Barnard/Columbia community.
-The workshops are one or two hours and draw on knowledge and activities from a variety of fields (including intersectional feminist theory, meditation, and tips from Career Development).
+We offer a series of workshops open to the Barnard/Columbia community.
+The workshops are one or two hours and draw on knowledge and activities from a variety of fields (including intersectional feminist theory, meditation, and tips from Beyond Barnard).
 They aim to help you practice, improve, and experiment with your speaking style.
-In all workshops, you can expect to be on your feet, trying out activities and engaging in meaningful discussions with the support of a Speaking Fellow and a small group of peer participants.
+You can expect all workshops to be interactive and engaging, with the support of a Speaking Fellow and a small group of peer participants.

 Below is a list of workshops we've offered in the past.

 Having trouble with a concept in class?
 Big paper coming up?
 Want to get to know your professors better but haven't made it to office hours yet?
 Come to our workshop and learn how to set effective goals, organize thoughts, and have productive and fulfilling conversations with professors.

 More information to be announced in early spring 2020.

 What does it mean to be an active listener?
 How does an audience's active listening impact us as speakers?
 In this workshop, we will explore how listening skills can change our experience as speakers and audience members in various contexts.
 We will cover both the theoretical aspects as well as practical tools of active listening to enhance our everyday interactions.

 Advocating for yourself can be an overwhelming and nerve-wracking experience, but it's an essential skill for establishing boundaries and ensuring that your needs are recognized.
 In this workshop, we'll go over the root of our fears, the importance of creating a support system, and how to prepare for advocating for yourself (both impromptu and planned).
 These skills could be beneficial for relationships, the classroom experience, and engaging with institutions!